INTERVIEW WITH Dr AMBIKA PRASAD ADHIKARI

 Adhikari: That’s a good question again.
 Some of the work is already happening.

-There are lots of Nepali professors who are already working in Nepal USA UK Australia Canada Europe .
-But so far, they
+There are lots of Nepali professors who are already working in Nepal .
+Some of them have come as

 have not come under the umbrella of the NRN just because the NRN movement was